360Jorge/alteredchain/src/content/visual-problems/five_points_on_a_sphere.md

 ---
-title: "Problem: Five Points on a Sphere"
+title: "Five Points on a Sphere"
 pubDate: "2025-10-07"
 description: "Five Points on a Sphere"
 tags: ["putnam problem", "math reflections", "geometry", "combinatorics"]